TheClams/SystemVerilog/readme.md

  * Find Instances: find all instance of a module inside a project
  * Move cursor / select text between start/end of block (like [], {}, begin/end, function/endfunction, ...)
  * Show hierarchy of a module (all its sub-module)
- * Navigation Bar: Side-bar displaying a class members and method, allowing to jump quickly to method/type definition by double-clicking.
+ * Navigation side-bar:
+   - Displaying a class members/method, module port/signal/instances, ...
+   - Double click on instance/type to jump to it

 #### Code Completion :